cindygraffin-pro/cloud-practitionner/readme.md

 - CT Insights automated analysis of CT Events

 **X-Ray:**
+- debug performance issues for a serverless application built using a microservices architecture
-- tracing requestts and visual analysis of our app
+- tracing requests and visual analysis of our app
 - troubleshooting perf (bottlenecks)
-- understand dependencies ina microservice archi
+- understand dependencies in a microservice archi
 - pinpoint service issues
 - review request behavior
 - find errors and exceptions
 - look if we are meeting rime SLA (service-level agreement) -> are we replying on time to requests ?
-- where a am throttled
+- where it's throttled
 - identify users that are impatced

 **Code-Guru:**